rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 If you where surprised what was printed, maybe go back and have a look at @sec:and_rules and @sec:or_rules again.

 #### Exercise
-As you can see, logic also works on strings, and there is even an additional comparison operator that tests if something is a part of something else.
+As you can see, logic also works on strings.
+There is even an additional comparison operator that tests if something is a part of something else.
 That operator is called `in`.
-You can use it to test if one string is part of another string.
+You can use it with strings to test if one string is part of another string.
 Try this to figure out how it works:

 ```python
 print("Hell" in "Hello world")